Mullah: Training and duties

 Such figures often have memorized the Quran and historically would memorise all the books they studied.
 However in the modern era they instead memorise the founding books of each field (sometimes in the form of poetry to aid memorisation).

 Uneducated villagers may frequently classify a literate Muslim with a less than complete Islamic training as their "mullah" or religious cleric.
 Mullahs with varying levels of training lead prayers in mosques, deliver religious sermons, and perform religious ceremonies such as birth rites and funeral services.
 They also often teach in a type of Islamic school known as a madrasah.
 Three kinds of knowledge are applied most frequently in interpreting Islamic texts (i.e. the Quran, hadiths, etc.) for matters of Sharia, i.e., Islamic law.

-Mullahs have frequently been involved in politics, but only recently have they served in positions of power, since Islamists seized power in Iran in 1979.
-In Syria, political militant groups supported by the West have taken root.
+Mullahs have frequently been involved in politics, but only recently have they served in positions of power, since Shia Islamists seized power in Iran in 1979.